EXxZAM/100-days-of-code/log.md

 ### Day 1: October, 7th, 2020:

-**Today's Progress**: I made a simple calculator which is based on terminal! wanted to start things slow and easy. i kept the hart stuff for later!
+**Today's Progress**: I made a simple calculator which is based on terminal! wanted to start things slow and easy. i kept the hard stuff for later!

 **Thoughts:** fortunately it was as easy as drinking water! i'm really happy with how i have progressed in these few years